horstf/ra-alert-bot/README.md

 Currently I've only deployed this for personal use.
 But I published the source so you can run your own if you need something like this ;-)

-Add your BOT_TOKEN, USERNAME and PASSWORD in /.env to get started.
+Add your BOT_TOKEN and resident advisor scraping USERNAME and PASSWORD in /.env to get started.